dustinblackman/oatmeal/README.md

 The following steps should be completed to add a backend:

 1. Implement trait for new backend.
-2. Update the [BackendName](./src/domain/models/editor.rs) with your new Backend name.
+2. Update the [BackendName](./src/domain/models/backend.rs) enum with your new Backend name.
 3. Update the [BackendManager](./src/infrastructure/backends/mod.rs) to provide your new backend.
 4. Write tests